ryan-neil/react-resources/README.md

 One of the main reasons why developers get confused about when to use _state_ vs. _props_ is they don't properly think about which one is going to be handled by the component they're interacting with.
   * If you are handling that piece of information _inside_ that component and not somewhere outside of it (like a parent component) then you would use _state_
-  * If the information (data) is being handled _outside_ the component (like in a parent component) then you would pass it in via _props_
+  * If the information is being handled _outside_ the component (like in a parent component) then you would pass it in via _props_
-  * If the information (data) is static and not going to change, like for example if inside the component you will never need to update the title of that display section, you would want to use _props_ because props are for things that are going to be passed down from the parent and don't change inside the component
+  * If the information is static and not going to change, like for example if inside the component you will never need to update the title of that display section, you would want to use _props_ because props are for things that are going to be passed down from the parent and don't change inside the component

 ### Props